 Writing and Using Multiple-Choice (MC) Quizzes in Teaching (3-week course)

-The overall objective of this course is to apply research-based recommendations that can help teaching staff exploit the potential of multiple-choice quizzes as learning tools.
-The course materials and activities cover three main areas: the use of recommended guidelines to write multiple-choice questions; the design of multiple-choice questions that target the development of higher-order thinking skills; and the integration of multiple-choice quizzes with other course elements.
+The overall objective of this course is to apply research-based recommendations that can help teaching staff exploit the potential of MC quizzes as learning tools.

 Week One will focus on:

 introducing what the learning sciences say about how we learn and the use of quizzes

 reflecting on ways of using quizzes in teaching

 practising how to write MC questions following research-based guidelines

 exploring how MC questions can target higher-order thinking skills

 becoming familiar with Bloom’s taxonomy, Webbs’ depth of knowledge to support the design of this type of questions

 practising how to write MC questions for higher-order thinking skills

 reflecting and applying feedback from week one and two to design further MC questions